What's this about?

 Usability Tests

-One of my main projects was redesigning our mobile testing framework, which was lacking in user adoption.
-When designing an identification feature for UI elements on mobile apps, user tests showed that participants were struggling with the initial prototypes, since the workflow was exposed only step by step, therefore lacking feedforward.
-I adressed this feedback in the final prototype, giving the users a much more concise user flow.
+One of my main projects was redesigning our mobile testing framework, which struggled with adoption.
+User tests for a new UI identification feature showed that participants were struggling with the early concepts, since the workflow was lacking feedforward of the steps.
+I used that feedback to create a more concise user flow in the final prototype.

 Internal A/B Tests